 The Public Theologies of Technology and Presence grant program offered through the Institute of Buddhist Studies will support two main projects: a book manuscript titled Religion and Ethics in the Age of Social Media: Proverbs for Responsible Digital Citizens (co-authored with Robert H. Woods, Jr., under contract with Routledge), and a second manuscript titled Contemplative Media Studies: An Introduction.
 The first is already underway, and will draw from previously published materials.
 The second will include some material I’m currently preparing in the form of a peer-reviewed journal article in contemplative and arts-based pedagogy.
 My goal in these projects is to avoid the pitfalls of naiveté and cynicism in the digital landscape, instead steering development and use in more hopeful and sustainable directions: on a systemic level, toward economic justice; and on a local level, toward caring communities of mindful and vitally engaged individuals.

-Ethics and Religion in the Age of Social Media: Digital Proverbs for Responsible Citizens (with Robert H. Woods), Routledge (2020)
+Ethics and Religion in the Age of Social Media: Digital Proverbs for Responsible Citizens, Co-authroed with R. Woods, Routledge (2020).

 *Winner of the 2020 Book of the Year Award from the Religious Communication Association (RCA)

 “Mobius Machine,” in Journal of Interactive Technology and Pedagogy (in progress)

 “Song and Video Design as Public Discourse Intervention: Countering COVID-19 Disinformation,” with Liese Zahabi, Kristiania University College (March, 2021)